aguamonkey/QA-Devops-Project-Two-Which-Animal-/README.md

 ![Jenkins Pipeline Setup](https://i.imgur.com/DiD8R5G.png)

 This application mainly focused on unit testing to ensure each server worked in the correct way.
-The testing was adding as part of the Jenkinsfile to be sure that at the beginning of any build, all of the tests passed.
+The testing was adding as part of the Jenkinsfile to be sure that at the beginning of any build, all of the tests passed..

 ## *Infrastructure*